Vasileva90/HTML-CSS-Mini-Course/README.md

  - When examining HTML, attention is paid to basic HTML tags, paragraphs, lists, tables, forms and controls, and semantic HTML tags.

- -Learning CSS focuses on basic CSS selectors and styles, working with classes, presentation rules, positioning and view rules in CSS.
+ - Learning CSS focuses on basic CSS selectors and styles, working with classes, presentation rules, positioning and view rules in CSS.

 The course ends with a practical Workshop and building a complete page with HTML and CSS.